-Cardiotoxicity has been associated with anthracyclines and fluoropyramidine therapy, with adverse events being more common in patients with a prior history of coronary artery disease.
+Cardiotoxicity has been associated with anthracycline therapy, with adverse events being more common in patients with a prior history of coronary artery disease.
 Caution must be taken in patients with a history of significant cardiac disease, arrhythmias or angina pectoris.